python-discord/snekbox/README.md

 The code is executed in a Python process that is launched through [NsJail], which is responsible for sandboxing the Python process.

-The output returned by snekbox is truncated at around 1 MB.
+The output returned by snekbox is truncated at around 1 MB by default, but this can be [configured](#gunicorn).

 ## HTTP REST API